Went-Yang/emis-widget-tests/README.md

 # emis-widget-tests

 This GitHub repository is to test 3 ServiceNow-based widgets developed by us that are related to the favorites feature.
 Since the automated testing framework provided by ServiceNow does not support automated testing of service portal widgets, a third-party testing framework, Selenium, was used to perform unit testing to validate the widgets we had created.
+Due to the difficulty of integrating unit testing frameworks into ServiceNow, these tests are performed by examining page elements and simulating users' input and clicking.

 **Requirements:**